People looking for investment income home in on bad ideas like Premier League footballers sniffing out WAGs with loose morals.

 To address the first case – falling income – this is a non-trivial risk, but I’d point to the record of increasing payments going back decades.

-All four trusts I’ve cited have built up substantial reserves sufficient to cope with a moderate level of falling dividend income from the companies they’ve invested in – generally over 100% of their entire annual payout.
+All four trusts I’ve cited have built up substantial reserves sufficient to offset a moderate level of falling dividend income from the companies they’ve invested in – generally over 100% of their entire annual payout.

 As for their share prices, there’s no getting away from fluctuations here.
 But if you’re investing for the long-term for income, why should you care?
 What matters is the dividend.